alangrafu/radar-chart-d3/README.md

 ];
 ```

-`xOffset` and `yOffset` allows a developer to change the position of a specific label.
+`xOffset` and `yOffset` are optional values that allows a developer to change the position of a specific label.
 It is important to add them in **the first** group of axes.

 ### Simple single chart drawing
 ```html